Évariste Kimba: Minister of Foreign Affairs of the State of Katanga

 On 11 July 1960 Katangese Provincial President Moise Tshombe declared the secession of the "State of Katanga".
 This was opposed by the regional Luba-dominated party, the Association Générale des Baluba du Katanga (BALUBAKAT), but Kimba allied himself with Tshombe and maintained that the Katangese Baluba belonged to the Katangese "nation".
 Tshombe made Kimba Katanga's Minister of Foreign Affairs.
-In December he accompanied Tshombe to a conference with leaders of the national Congolese government in Brazzaville to discuss political reconciliation.
+Dominique Diur also applied for the position, but Kimba was chosen because Godefroid Munongo opposed Diur's nomination.
+In December, Kimba accompanied Tshombe to a conference with leaders of the national Congolese government in Brazzaville to discuss political reconciliation.
 The talks dissolved without any tangible progress being achieved.
 Though the role of the full Katangese government diminished over time under Tshombe's leadership, Kimba still actively met with Tshombe and held press conferences.

 In April 1961 Kimba and Tshombe went to Coquilhatville for further talks with the central government on political reconciliation and revising the Congolese constitution.
 Unhappy with the conference, Tshombe attempted to leave on 26 April, but he and Kimba were arrested and imprisoned for six weeks.
 They were released on 22 June and allowed to return to Katanga.
 In exchange for their liberation, the two men signed an agreement with the Congolese government declaring that representatives from Katangese constituencies would appear in the next session of Parliament.
 They later repudiated the agreement.
 In March and May 1962 the Katangese government held further talks with the central government in Léopoldville, the Congolese capital.
 While Tshombe was gone, Kimba went on a tour of Luba areas in Katanga to rally their favour in support of the secession.
 On 18 May the last round of the Léopoldville negotiations was due to take place, but Tshombe, stalling for time, stayed in Katanga and sent Kimba in his place.
 Under military pressure from the United Nations Operation in the Congo, Tshombe declared the end of the Katangese secession in January 1963; on 19 January he received UN officials at his residence and, in the presence of Kimba and some of his other ministers, declared that he would accept the UN's terms for Katanga's reintegration into the Congo.